slexisvn/query_engine/docs/02-logical-plan/10-relational-algebra.md

 Two habits are worth forming immediately.

-**Read plans bottom-up.** Data enters at the leaves — the scans — and flows toward the root.
-The root is the last thing that happens, which is why `Limit` is printed first and executes last.
+**Read data flow bottom-up.** Data enters at the leaves and flows toward the root. `Limit` consumes rows produced by its child, but it can start doing so before that child finishes.
+A plan tree records dependencies; chapter 30 explains how streaming and blocking operators turn those dependencies into a schedule.

 **The tree is upside down relative to SQL.** `SELECT` is the first word you write and nearly the last operator to run; `FROM` is in the middle of the text and is the bottom of the tree.
 Chapter 12 shows exactly how the planner performs that inversion.

 A tree, rather than a general graph, also means each node has exactly one consumer.
 That is a real restriction — a common subexpression used twice cannot be shared — and this engine pays for it in one specific place: a CTE referenced twice becomes two `CTE Scan` nodes over one plan held off to the side, rather than one node with two parents.
 Chapter 11 shows where that side table lives.

-## Equivalence laws are the entire optimizer
+## Equivalence laws make rewrites legal

 Here is the payoff.
-Because the operators are defined mathematically rather than procedurally, pairs of expressions can be proven to denote the same relation on *every* possible input.
-Each such proof is a rewrite the optimizer is entitled to perform.
+The operators' semantics let us establish when different expressions denote the same result.
+The laws below use **inner joins**, deterministic predicates, and compatible schemas; join conditions must follow the columns they reference.
+They preserve bags of rows, not an unspecified presentation order.
+Outer joins, volatile expressions, and operators with observable errors require additional care.
+Cost estimates then help decide which legal alternative to choose.

 | Law | Informally | Where the book uses it |
 |---|---|---|